 I could not stop eating these baguettes!
 They combine the flavor of focaccia with the texture of a baguette and are dangerously easy to make.
 Note: Keep an eye on them during the last few minutes of baking because the tips can get burnt very quickly.

 Wow!
 What a baguette.
-We had it plain and brushed with olive oil and coarse salt.
+We had it plain, brushed with olive oil and coarse salt, and topped with roasted bone marrow.
 The recipe is very easy to follow, and even beginners can try it to feel the joy of having a real, fresh baguette at home.
 I only had two issues with the recipe: First, you need an excellent memory, since you have to begin about 20 hours before serving time.
 Second, I suggest doubling the recipe if you’re serving 6 or more.
 Most of it was eaten in the kitchen before dinner.
 Even our guest, who seems to be on an eternal low-carb diet, couldn’t resist it.

 About David Leite